t7phy/vhf/README.md

-Virtual Hadron Factory: for all your inclusive hadron prodcution needs :)
+Virtual Hadron Factory: for all your inclusive hadron production needs :)